Frank Sinatra SuperStar – MovieActors.com

-In the 1965 movie, RYAN'S EXPRESS, Frank Sinatra plays the leader of a group of American and British POW's in World War II.
+In the 1965 movie VON RYAN'S EXPRESS, Frank Sinatra plays the leader of a group of American and British POWs in World War II.
 Sinatra himself was classified as "4F" and did not serve in the military during the war.

 In all, Frank Sinatra appeared in 61 movies and television projects.
-His singing career was legendary and not surprisingly his singing has appeared in over 200 movie and television projects.
+His singing career was legendary and not surprisingly his singing was featured in over 200 movie and television projects.

 Frank Sinatra's other films include:

 AROUND THE WORLD IN 80 DAYS

 NEVER SO FEW

 FOUR FOR TEXAS